 The macOS or macOS is an operating system that was designed for the Apple Macintosh computer.
-It was developed by Apple Inc., who also created the Apple I, as well as a number of other more modern products including the iPod, iPhone, and iPad.
+It was developed by Apple Inc., who also created the Apple I and other more modern products, including the iPod, iPhone, and iPad.
 The main competition to the macOS is the Windows operating system, the most popular OS by a large margin.

 Note: The macOS only runs on Apple desktop and laptop computers.
 The iPod, iPhone, and iPad use a different operating system known as iOS.